flatironinstitute/ELF3/HCG/README.md

 PolyQ tracts are highlighted in blue and a dashed black line denotes the average SASA value of the system.

 # Figure S3:
-## hcg_ipca.py
-I-PCA PC1 and PC2 plots of all HCG ensmbles.
-8 subplots in a 2 column x 4 row configuration.

 ## hcg_epca_rev.py

 Plots 8 sets of E-PCA data.
 Currently plots PC1 290K and PC2 290K for each system.
 All data files are avaiable in HCG_EPCA_data directory.